 AUTHORIZATION: Adapted in the Rivers and Harbors Act of 1887.

-In the Section 216 Initial Appraisal Report signed on 19 June 2020, the District recommended a feasibility study under Continuing Authorities Program Section 107.
-The project was included within the CAP database and recommended as a FY21 CAP Section 107 new start.
-The District had communicated with the Vermont Agency of Natural Resources and the Vermont Department of Transportation at the time of the IAR development concerning the possibility of serving as the non-Federal sponsor, but a NFS has not been identified at this time.
+STATUS: In the Section 216 Initial Appraisal Report signed on 19 June 2020, the District recommended a feasibility study under Continuing Authorities Program Section 107.
+The project was included within the CAP database and recommended as a FY2021 CAP Section 107 new start.

 District Area: VT – At Large